Domaine Armand Rousseau

 About Domaine Armand Rousseau

 Domaine Armand Rousseau has been one of the reference estates of Gevrey-Chambertin since the mid-twentieth century, when Armand Rousseau pioneered estate-bottling in Burgundy rather than selling grapes to negociants.
 The domaine farms Grand Cru parcels across Gevrey-Chambertin and Morey-Saint-Denis, including holdings in Chambertin, Chambertin Clos de Beze, and Clos de la Roche - the latter one of the most celebrated Grand Crus in Morey.
+The winemaking philosophy at Rousseau centers on full destemming of the fruit, traditional fermentation, and aging in a proportion of new oak calibrated to the individual cru - typically more for the densest Grand Crus, less for lighter-weight sites.
 The result is wines that express each Grand Cru's terroir with clarity and precision rather than blurring distinctions through house-style winemaking.
 Clos de la Roche, with its limestone-dominant soils and complex geological variation, produces wines at Rousseau with the iron-mineral depth and structural authority characteristic of the best Morey-Saint-Denis Grand Crus.
 The 2018, from a vintage of exceptional richness, is among the most powerful Clos de la Roche the estate produces.
 See the [Dujac Clos de la Roche 2019](/wines/domaine-dujac/clos-de-la-roche-grand-cru/2019) for a contrasting Morey interpretation.

 Roasted venison with smoked cherry reduction